 They may sometimes forget to comparison shop for the material.
 Be sure to compare the prices at different stores and online.
 You may find that it is cheaper to buy the item at a store when it is on sale, and then pay someone to install it for you.
 In this way, you will also be able to pick out the exact thing that you want in your home.

 Also realize that since most items you install during a renovation or rehab will stay in your home for a long time, there is no need to buy the latest and greatest item.
 Most people will not know a couple of years from now whether you bought an item that was from 2012 or 2013.
-You can easily buy something on clearance - as long as the condition, quality, and features are good and save a great deal of money without anyone being the wiser.
+You can easily buy something on clearance (as long as the condition, quality, and features are good) and save a great deal of money without anyone being the wiser.

 Don't Buy What You Don't Need

 Many items come with lots of special features.
 Sometimes you can save money by not buying those features.
 For example, I recently replaced the garage door opener.
 When doing my research, I chose a make and model that would work best for me.
-I noticed a big price discrepancy however, and realized that the same product was being sold two different ways.
+I noticed a big price discrepancy, however, and realized that the same product was being sold two different ways.
 One included the keypad that was installed outside the door, and the other one didn't.
 I decided that I did not need the keypad, and saved myself $60 on the price of the opener.

-You may be able to find really good bargains by going to a Habitat for Humanity Restore and find second hand material that will fit well with the décor and other items in your house.
+You may be able to find really good bargains by going to a Habitat for Humanity Restore and finding second-hand material that will fit well with the décor and other items in your house.
 ReStores sell new and gently-used home improvement goods, furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
 A brand new item may look out of place in an old fashioned home, but you can find beautiful pieces that will fit right in.

-Save Money with Government Programs
+Save Money With Government Programs

 - turning in my old refrigerator for a rebate

-- low price home energy audit, with additional discounts on energy improvements
+- low-price home energy audit, with additional discounts on energy improvements

 - federal tax credits for energy improvements